Bill Pearson (New Zealand writer)

-William Harrison Pearson (18 January 1922 – 27 September 2002) was a New Zealand fiction writer, essayist and critic.
+William Harrison Pearson (18 January 1922 – 27 September 2002) was a New Zealand fiction writer, essayist and critic, known for his novel Coal Flat, published in 1963.

 Early life

-Born in Greymouth Pearson began writing at an early age, writing for the children's page of the Christchurch Star-Sun.
-He completed a B.A. in English at the Canterbury University College in 1939 and trained as a teacher at Dunedin Training College.
+Bill Pearson was born in Greymouth and began writing at an early age, writing for the children's page of the Christchurch Star-Sun.
+He completed a BA in English at the Canterbury University College in 1939 and trained as a teacher at Dunedin Training College.
 He taught briefly at Blackball Primary School in 1942.
-He served in World War II between 1942 and 1946 firstly in the dental corps in Fiji, then in the infantry in Egypt, Italy and Japan.
+He served in World War II between 1942 and 1946, firstly in the dental corps in Fiji, then in the infantry in Egypt, Italy and Japan.

 Career

-Pearson completed his M.A. at Canterbury University and edited the student newspaper Canta in 1948.
-He taught briefly at Oxford District High School before travelling to London in 1949 to begin a PhD at the University of London which he completed in 1952.
+Pearson completed his MA at Canterbury University and edited the student newspaper Canta in 1948.
+He taught briefly at Oxford District High School before travelling to London in 1949 to begin a PhD at the University of London, which he completed in 1952.
 He returned to New Zealand in 1954 to teach in the English Department at the Auckland University College until his retirement in 1986.
 He spent time as a research fellow in the Research School of Pacific Studies at the Australian National University in Canberra from 1967 to 1969.

-His collected essays and reviews on New Zealand literature and society were published in Fretful Sleepers and Other Essays in 1974.
-The essay Fretful Sleepers, first published in Landfall in 1952, was written while living in England when he was contemplating returning to New Zealand.
-It was based on his own thoughts of New Zealand and his time in the forces and was an analysis and description of New Zealand as well as a plea for more variety, tolerance and sensitivity.

-He drew on his experiences of teaching at Blackball to write a novel entitled Coal Flat which was published in 1963.
+He drew on his experiences of teaching at Blackball to write the novel Coal Flat, which was published in 1963.
 It was begun after he finished his PhD and completed before he left England.
 During the two years of writing it he supported himself by doing supply teaching (replacing teachers who are absent).
+After the publication of Coal Flat, Pearson wrote no more fiction, and concentrated on essays, editing and literary criticism.

+His collected essays and reviews on New Zealand literature and society were published in Fretful Sleepers and Other Essays in 1974.
+The essay Fretful Sleepers, first published in Landfall in 1952, was written while he was in England and contemplating returning to New Zealand.
+It was based on his thoughts of New Zealand and his time in the forces and was an analysis and description of New Zealand as well as a plea for more variety, tolerance and sensitivity.

+Contradictions in Pearson's perspectives about gender and class have been identified by JC Somers, who argues that while the author believed himself to be on the progressive left, the texts of Coal Flat and Fretful Sleepers reveal tacit, unresolved, conservative and elitist views about contemporary popular culture and conformist consumerism.

-A well-reviewed biography, entitled No Fretful Sleeper: A Life of Bill Pearson by Paul Millar, was published in 2010.
-The cover of the book is an oil painting of Pearson painted by Herry Perry in 1952.
+A well-reviewed biography by Paul Millar entitled No Fretful Sleeper: A Life of Bill Pearson was published in 2010.
+The cover of the book is an oil painting of Pearson by Heather "Herry" Perry in 1952.

-After the publication of Coal Flat Pearson wrote no more fiction but concentrated on essays, editing and literary criticism.